 A successful modification could look like:

-Don't underestimate how common this is.
+Don’t underestimate how common this is.
 Lenders have used modifications to help millions of homeowners.
 These programs work, and there are real numbers to back it up.
-By proactively working with homeowners, lenders significantly slow down the rate at which homes go into foreclosure.
+Homeowners receive assistance from lenders which slows down the number of home foreclosures.

 What About a Forbearance Agreement?

 Remember, the people in the lender’s loss mitigation department are there to find solutions, not just to collect a check.
-Be upfront about what you can realistically afford, and they’ll be far more likely to work with you on a plan that actually works.
+You need to tell them what you can pay and they will create a payment plan that works for your situation.

 Using Legal and Financial Tools to Stop Foreclosure